LucasPadovan/mail_view/README.md

 This is a fork from 37signals MailView gem (now basecamp gem i think), i'll add some changes to make the interface more flexible with the posibility to add groups

+Now you can use the mailer in different locales by tracking the Top Level Domain (TLD).

 TODO: sort & search functions

 Preview plain text and html mail templates in your browser without redelivering it every time you make a change.